YongoDavid/admin-dashboard2/README.md

 -   Recharts
 -   Framer Motion

-It is completely responsive and can be used for any type of web application.
+This is completely responsive and can be used for any type of web application.

 ### Run this app locally